- What Does PCIe Mean?

 PCI Express 4.0

 Released in October of 2017, PCI Express 4.0 brought improvements such as lane margining and latency reduction to go along with the customary speed and bandwidth improvements inherent to each new PCIe generation.
 Extended tags and credits and enhanced I/O virtualization are additional enhancements included with the PCIe 4.0 release that will continue to be optimized with each successive generation.
 The adoption of PCIe 4.0 has given added visibility to many of the PCI Express test challenges brought about by increased speed and resultant insertion loss and margining requirements.
-Traffic flow monitoring, data storage and error detection functions require a higher performance standard from PCIe test tools, and this trend has continued unabated with PCIe 5.0 and beyond.
+Traffic flow monitoring, data storage and error detection functions require a higher performance standard from PCI Express tools, and this trend has continued unabated with PCIe 5.0 and beyond.

 PCI Express 5.0